 There are plenty of benefits to making yoga a part of your daily life—flexibility, focus and balance, just to name a few.
 It also happens to be a low-impact exercise that can still offer up noticeable results in your fitness routine.
 There is a spectrum of options from which to choose, including relaxation yoga and sculpting yoga—you choose your comfort level, and instructor-led classes can get you started.
 When it comes to trying something new, safety in numbers can help.
 Gather some friends for a trial run of a local yoga course.

 It's an action you likely have to do on a semi-regular basis—why not make it part of your exercise routine?
 Step climbing, whether it's the staircases in your home, a stair machine or platform you'd use for a step aerobics class, burns ample calories without putting too much stress on your joints.
 If lunges or squats are out of your wheelhouse, step climbing can be a good replacement exercise with lower impact.
 And Prevention magazine estimates 45 minutes could clock in at as much as 429 calories burned, on average.

 If running is too high-impact for your tastes and walking isn't quite exciting enough to keep your attention, why not introduce a nature element to the mix?
 Pick a favorite nearby state park or nature trail, and engage in some hiking.
 Sometimes adding things such as bird-watching or exploring can make exercise seem like less of a chore.
 And as long as you wear proper footwear and protect yourself with bug repellent, it's a great way to get a low-impact walk in without feeling like time is crawling by.

 Need Training Guidance?

-The Orthopedic Institution team, in partnership with D1 Sports Training, can help you with proper training technique throughout your fitness journey.
+The Orthopedic Institute team and OI Performance Training and Physical Therapy Sioux Falls , can help you with proper training technique throughout your fitness journey.
 Click here to learn more about what we can provide.